Supported item types can be shared across participants in a collaboration. These item types include the following:

 Hosted feature layers, hosted feature layer views, and federated feature layers can be shared by reference in a collaboration.
 This creates an item for recipient portals that references back to the live layer in the origin portal.

 Alternatively, hosted feature layers, hosted feature layer views, and federated feature layers can be shared as copies with other collaboration participants.
 This copies the data and creates a hosted feature layer in the recipient portal.
 Edits to the original layer are synced with the copied layer at specified intervals.
+When creating a collaboration workspace, you can choose to allow two-way edits of copied layers, meaning both the sending and receiving organizations can edit the layer and synchronize updates back and forth.
+Types of edits supported include adding new features, editing features, or deleting existing features.
+Schema updates are not synchronized.

 Administrators must choose whether layers are shared by reference or as copies when setting up or joining a collaboration workspace.
 When feature layers are shared, either as a reference or a copy, only designated members of the originating portal can edit the feature layer.